 How can I access services?

-The Emergency Home Repair and Limited Rehabilitation programs are located at 302 2nd St. SW, in downtown Roanoke, Virginia.
+The Emergency Home Repair program is located at 2121 Salem Ave.
+SW, in Roanoke, Virginia.
 Our hours of operation are Monday through Friday from 9 a.m. to 5 p.m.
 Please contact Tonya Williams at (540) 283-4899 for more information.
 You may also contact Ms. Williams via email by using the "Contact" button at the bottom of this page.

 Am I eligible for this service?